Elgg/Elgg/docs/admin/performance.rst

 This can be disabled by setting ``$CONFIG->system_cache_enabled = false;`` For best performance, make sure this value is set to ``true``.

-This is currently stored in files in your dataroot (although later versions of Elgg may use memcache).
+This is currently stored in files in your dataroot.
 As with the simple cache it is flushed when a plugin is enabled, disabled or reordered, or when upgrade.php is executed.